complogo

 New Year, Same Excess: 4 Reasons To Redistribute In 2024

-Forget joining a gym or starting a new hobby; for many electronic manufacturers, one of the best New Year’s resolutions they can commit to is assessing their excess and obsolete (E&O) component stock.
+For many electronic manufacturers, one of the best New Year’s resolutions they can commit to is assessing their excess and obsolete (E&O) component stock.
 The new year presents the opportunity for a fresh start to make your business more efficient, profitable, and sustainable

 The International Data Corporation (IDC) anticipates that the semiconductor sales market will grow by 20% in 2024.
 This sentiment is echoed by SEMI’s most recent quarterly World Fab Forecast, which predicts that global semiconductor capacity will increase by 6.4% this year.
 While the excess in your warehouse may remain unchanged, the new year creates an opportunity to profit from stock that might otherwise end up in landfills.